 We all have dreams of the car we want to drive someday.
 However, before getting your heart set on driving a certain vehicle, first create a car budget.

-In order to know how much car you can afford, first take a look at your income and expenses.
-List all of these in a document, and you can see what your overall household budget is month to month.
+To know how much car you can afford, first take a look at your income and expenses.
+Then, list all of these in a document, and you can see what your overall household budget is month to month.

 Example of a Budget

-When you create a budget, make two columns, one with your income and one with your expenses.
+When creating a budget, make two columns, one with your income and one with your expenses.

 In the income column include: